G52-75221XI - Laptop MSI - Free user manual and instructions

 Important

-• Please make sure there is no metal components placed on the mainboard or within the chassis that may cause short circuit of the mainboard.
+• Please make sure there are no metal components placed on the mainboard or within the chassis that may cause a short circuit of the mainboard.

 CPU (Central Processing Unit)